We sat down with Matthew Adams, Director of webfactory to find out why he started webfactory and what his plans for the future are...

 Great advice – we stand by that!
-The Tech and Creative sectors in Cardiff and South Wales are definitely on the increase which is amazing to see.
-What are your hopes for the Tech and Creative industries in South Wales and beyond?
+The Tech and Creative sectors in Cardiff and South Wales is definitely on the increase which is amazing to see.
+What are your hopes for the Tech and Creative Industries in South Wales and beyond?

 We have some great skills here in South Wales and the universities are really supporting the growth of that skill base.
 My hope is that this drives the creation of new businesses and also it attracts businesses to move into the area.
 It would be great for example to see a big name choose Cardiff as a base which will boost things even further.

-Thanks Matt – Now we want to know a little bit behind the Director of webfactory…
+Thanks Matt – Now we want to know a little bit about the Director of webfactory…